WestJet Encore: Inauguration of air service and operating conditions

 WestJet Encore has a partially unionized workforce.
 Initially having an entirely non-union staff, the airline became a target for union drives starting in 2014.
 Starting January 1, 2016, the airline management initiated WestJet Pilots Association, a subgroup of the WestJet Proactive Management Team, to ratify pilot contracts between with WestJet Encore.
 The pilots union which represents many pilots that fly for U.S. carriers, the Air Line Pilots Association, was successful in unionizing the 500-pilot workforce in November 2017.
 A pilot base is located in Calgary.
 WestJet pilots are required to be Canadian citizens or Canadian permanent residents.
 Pilot shortages in the airline industry affected WestJet Encore in 2018, resulting in requirements that newly hired pilots needed only 1,000 flight hours of experience prior to hiring.

-Pilots are guaranteed an eventual higher paying position flying larger jets at WestJet, unlike competitor airline Jazz, which does not offer guarantees of an eventual job at Air Canada.
+Pilots are guaranteed an eventual higher paying position flying larger jets at WestJet, unlike competitor airline Jazz, which operates as Air Canada Express and does not offer guarantees of an eventual job at Air Canada.
 WestJet Encore and its flight attendants reached an agreement regarding compensation and work rules beginning January 1, 2018, for a one-year period.
 However, the Canadian Union of Public Employees (CUPE), which was not a party to the agreement, announced that it would continue efforts to unionize the flight attendant ranks.

 On October 31, 2016, a $2 billion, two million square foot international terminal for U.S. cross border and international flights opened at Calgary International Airport, the largest hub of WestJet Encore and its affiliate WestJet.
 Despite consultation with the airlines, the terminal design proved problematic.
 The Calgary Airport Authority CEO characterized the new terminal as being "long on aesthetics and short on functionality."
 There is reduced aircraft efficiency due to the need to tow aircraft to another concourse if an aircraft is used for both domestic and either U.S. cross border or international flights as well as the need to hire additional staff because they cannot be deployed to more than one concourse due to long walking distances.
 The baggage system of the new terminal is inoperable with the rest of the airport from 2016 to 2019.
 Passenger problems include WestJet trans-border and international gates being up to a two-kilometre walk to the domestic WestJet gates as well as lack of enough seating at the gate so passengers sit on the floor.
 These problems are seen as a threat to passenger traffic, which might be driven to other connecting airports, such as Seattle or Vancouver, cities that WestJet Encore has fewer or no flights serving.

 In 2022, amid a broader post-pandemic restructuring for the entirety of the WestJet Group, CEO Alexis von Hoensbroech announced that WestJet would be refocusing its efforts on Western Canada.

+In August 2026, Westjet flight attendants conducted a strike but Westjet Encore flights were not affected.